jeremejazz/jereme.me/content/posts/custom-image-map-leaflet/index.md

 This means you can easily work with the familiar pixel coordinates from your image (e.g., obtained directly from a photo editing software like GIMP or Photoshop) and convert them to map locations for adding markers, polygons, or other interactive elements.

-{{< image src="https://res.cloudinary.com/jereme/image/upload/v1747819557/jereme.me/custom-image-map-leaflet/getting-pixel-coordinates-with-gimp.png" alt="Getting Coordinates with GIMP" caption="Hovering the mouse pointer over an area in the image displays the coordinates at the bottom in GIMP">}}
+{{< image src="https://res.cloudinary.com/jereme/image/upload/v1747819557/jereme.me/custom-image-map-leaflet/getting-pixel-coordinates-with-gimp.png" alt="Getting Coordinates with GIMP" caption="Hovering the mouse pointer over an area in the image displays the coordinates at the bottom in GIMP" loading="lazy">}}

 For example, if you want to place a marker at pixel coordinates X: 611, Y: 433 on our sample image `treasure-map.jpg`, you can do so by using `rc.unproject()` to set the coordinates: